delasign/nextjs-starter-project/README.md

 4. <a href="https://www.delasign.com/blog/how-to-deploy-code-updates-to-a-vercel-project/?utm=nextjs-starter-project">How to deploy code updates to a Vercel project 🔗</a>
 5. <a href="https://www.delasign.com/blog/how-to-deploy-branches-of-a-vercel-project/?utm=nextjs-starter-project">How to deploy branches of a Vercel project 🔗</a>
 6. <a href="https://www.delasign.com/blog/how-to-manually-redeploy-a-vercel-project/?utm=nextjs-starter-project">How to manually redeploy a Vercel project 🔗</a>

+## Contentful
+1. <a href="https://www.delasign.com/blog/how-to-setup-nextjs-to-work-with-contentful/?utm=nextjs-starter-project">How to setup NextJS to work with Contentful 🔗</a>
+2. <a href="https://www.delasign.com/blog/how-to-setup-nextjs-to-work-with-images-hosted-on-contentful/?utm=nextjs-starter-project">How to setup NextJS to work with images hosted on Contentful 🔗</a>